HaeffnerLab/artiq-electron-conda/local-windows-install.md

     **[Lattice-LabRAD-ARTIQ-Windows-package](https://www.dropbox.com/sh/qe9fhxtldfolaqv/AADFkTKwL77O3U7sHsn5t9nIa?dl=1)**

     (It's about 900 MB, may take a little while.)
-Once this finishes downloading, unzip it somewhere convenient, maybe C:\Artiq-Windows.
+Once this finishes downloading, unzip it somewhere convenient, maybe `C:\Artiq-Windows`.

-3. Open an Anaconda Prompt and run `conda-recreate-envs.bat` from the `C:\Artiq-Windows` folder.
+3. After the Anaconda installation has finished, open an Anaconda Prompt and run `conda-recreate-envs.bat` from the `C:\Artiq-Windows` folder.
 This will take a while - it will delete any `artiq` or `labrad` conda environments you might have, and recreate them from scratch.
 You can continue with the other steps while this is going.